-The ability to scan and detect malware is technically a transparent integration between our Admin By Request cloud service and our strategic partner OPSWAT
+The ability to scan and detect malware is technically a transparent integration between the Admin By Request cloud service and our partner OPSWAT's MetaDefender cloud service.

 OPSWAT is a front-runner in the cloud threat protection space and is used by 98% of U.S. nuclear power facilities and this technology is also integrated into Cisco products.

 The list of engines will increase over time as OPSWAT signs more vendors.
 If you wish to add even futher endpoint protection,

 Malware is often hidden in "too good to be true" freebies, such as free PDF generators, ISO tools or cleaner tools.
-Let's take a realworld example shown in the video below.
+Let's take a realworld example shown in the video.
 Your user forgot the password for an Outlook PST file

 and Googles a free tool for this one-time problem.
 Your user tries to install a PST password recovery tool and luckily this is caught by Admin By Request.
 The file passed Windows Defender on the endpoint, but was

 luckily caught by MetaDefender.
 Have a look at the video to see how shockingly fast (1 minute) it is to get malware.